rafaelaugustos/RafaelAugustoS/README.md

 ⚙️ I also maintain a few open-source projects:
 - [Popupui](https://github.com/RafaelAugustoS/react-native-popup-ui) - A simple and fully customizable React Native component that implements a popup ui.
-- [financeapp](https://github.com/RafaelAugustoS/cortex-claude) - Memory that remembers what matters.
-Built for Claude Code
+- [cortex-claude](https://github.com/RafaelAugustoS/cortex-claude) - Memory that remembers what matters.
+Built for Claude Code.

 ---
 ⭐️ From https://github.com/rafaelaugustos/